 Water – an important raw material for Holmen

 Holmen uses water to transport and wash fibres at the mills.
 Water is also used for other operations, such as cooling and steam production.
 The water used is almost entirely surface water, that is to say water taken from lakes and rivers.
 The same water is often used several times.
-Wastewater from the process is treated in several stages before it is released.
+Water from the processes is treated in several stages before it is released.
 At Holmen sites this involves various combinations of mechanical, biological and chemical treatment.
-Flowing water is utilised to generate electricity at Holmen's hydro power plants.
+Flowing water is used to generate electricity at Holmen’s hydro power plants.

 How Holmen tackles water issues

-For the production facilities in Sweden and the UK there are ample supplies of surface water.
-Precipitation levels are high, so watercourses are well filled throughout the year.
+For the production facilities in Sweden and the UK there are normally ample supplies of surface water.

 Holmen has not established any Group-wide environmental targets regarding water use.
 The issue is dealt with at each site, and for some mills there are environmental targets under the environmental management systems.

 There are conditions for the emission of various substances at the mills.
 These conditions are laid down by the environmental authorities.
 The conditions in the environmental permits regarding type of wastewater treatment are based on the unique water conditions in the vicinity of each mill.
-Emissions to water are measured daily in order to ensure that the emissions regulations issued by the environmental authorities are complied with.
 Holmen continuously monitors the status of recipient aquatic environments in close co-operation with the environmental authorities.

 Holmen's forests contain lakes, streams and other water-rich environments, which are all sensitive ecosystems with a rich fauna.
-The waters in the forests are a priority area for Holmen, and active efforts are made in the practical work.
+The waters in the forests are a priority area for Holmen, and active efforts are made in practical work.
+Ongoing training initiatives are being taken for field personnel and contractors as an important aspect of this work, focusing on water issues in practice.

-in Sweden are likely to be reassessed.
-The process is expected to take many years.
 Holmen's power stations are all well placed to meet the necessary environmental adaptations without any major impact on production.
+Holmen plants were registered under the national plan for revision of hydro power plant licences in 2019.

 In line with increased awareness of the sensitivity of nature to climate change, there has been increasing focus on the availability of fresh water around the world.
 Methods are therefore now being developed to be able to calculate the water footprint of companies and products, that is to say water consumption from a lifecycle perspective.

-Holmen has performed a corresponding study for the Group's Swedish mills.
+Holmen has performed a corresponding calculation for the Group's Swedish mills.
 The results concur with those that emerged in the industry-wide project.
 Water consumption for the three mills was between 1 and 5 per cent of raw water intake.
-And once again it should be pointed out that he water used is almost entirely surface water, that is to say water taken from lakes and rivers.
+And once again it should be pointed out that the water used is almost entirely surface water, that is to say water taken from lakes and rivers.